Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Theoretical Background

 where $K$ is the subset of $k$ qubits from $n$, with $k\leq n$, and $\mathrm{tr}_{j\notin K}$ is the partial trace over all qubits not in subset $K$.
 The projected quantum circuit results for $\xdata$ and $\xdata^\prime$ are then used as features in some conventional outer kernel $\kappa$ (e.g., RBF, Mat\'ern, etc.).
 Measuring $k$-RDMs with respect to some observable $O$, corresponds to evaluating

-where $O^{k}$ represents a $k$-local measurement operator acting on $k\leq n$ qubits, e.g. $P^{\otimes k}\otimes\mathds{1}^{\otimes (n-k)}$, with $P$ a Pauli operator.
+where $O_{k}$ represents a $k$-local measurement operator acting on $k\leq n$ qubits, e.g. $P^{\otimes k}\otimes\mathds{1}^{\otimes (n-k)}$, with $P$ a Pauli operator.
 As such, PQKs can be generally defined as

-The most common PQK definition is based on measuring the 1-RDM on all qubits with respect to all Pauli operators $P\in\lbrace X, Y, Z\rbrace$, i.e.~\cite{Huang2021}
+The most common PQK definition is based on measuring the 1-RDM on all qubits with respect to all Pauli operators $P\in\lbrace X, Y, Z\rbrace$, i.e.~\citep{Huang2021}

-where $\gamma\in\mathbb{R_+}$ is a hyperparameter and $\rho_{\boldsymbol{\theta}}^k(\xdata)$ is the 1-RDM, i.e., the partial trace of the quantum state $\rho_{\boldsymbol{\theta}}(\xdata)$ over all qubits except for the $k$-th qubit; cf. Eq.~\eqref{eq:kRDM}.
+where $\gamma\in\mathbb{R_+}$ is a hyperparameter.
 Here, we introduced the latter notation for later use in Sec.~\ref{subsec:Indepth-PQK}.
 Note that unless otherwise stated, we are referring to the form as given in Eq.~\eqref{eq:PQK-std} when considering PQKs.